Against Putin, seven candidates and one glaring absence

 Titov's family owns the Russian winery Abrau-Durso, which has existed in the southern Krasnodar region since the 19th century.

-His Party of Growth won less than two percent in the 2016 election.
+His Party of Growth won less than two percent in the 2016 election and polls predict he will win less than one percent.

 - Sergei Baburin: unknown nationalist -